MareliBasson/expenses-app-challenge/README.md

     -   I noticed that the API doesn't update a comment if it sends a blank string ("").
 So I've mocked it so that a user can "remove" a comment by just entering a single space.
 -   **UI Design**
     -   I used my favourite budget app as a rough guideline for the UI: [22Seven](https://www.22seven.com/)
     -   I attempted to keep things as minimal as possible while making information about the expenses as discoverable as possible.
         -   For instance the icons that appear if a comment or image has been added to an expense - on hover the user gets either a preview of the comment or an indication of how many images have been added.
         -   I realised tabbing through the date range filter can get frustration if a user doesn't know on which days expenses were logged, so I added the highlighted dates to show this information.
 -   **Version Control**
     -   My commits are most often phrased by completing this sentence snippet: "If this commit is applied it will..."
+-   **Theming**
+    -   Just something fun ;)

 ## What I've learnt